Murder of Mark Kilroy: Prior to disappearance

-On 10 March 1989, Kilroy's childhood friend Bradley Moore finished exams early at Texas A&M University and headed to Austin to pick him up.
+On March 10, 1989, Kilroy's childhood friend Bradley Moore finished exams early at Texas A&M University and headed to Austin to pick him up.
 Both of them then headed to Santa Fe to pick up two other friends, Bill Huddleston and Brent Martin, before heading to South Padre Island, Texas, for spring break.
 After a foggy, 9-hour drive to South Texas, they arrived at South Padre Island shortly before midnight.
 They checked in at the Sheraton Hotels and Resorts the next morning before heading to the beach.

-When they first arrived at South Padre Island, there were few people because it was very early in the five-week spring break season.
-But thousands of students from the entire U.S. were beginning to arrive as the weekend progressed.
+There were few tourists when Kilroy and Moore initially arrived at South Padre Island at the beginning of the five-week spring break season; as the weekend progressed, thousands of students from the entire U.S. began to arrive.
 Beer sponsors were staging a variety of entertainment events, including free movies, music concerts, calls home, surf-simulator activities, and opportunities to appear on TV commercials.
 Kilroy and Moore made free phone calls to their parents that day.
 Later that evening, they met a group of female students from Purdue University and partied until the next morning.

 The following morning, Kilroy and his friends had more or less a daily routine in mind.
 They went to the beach in the morning and suntanned before lunch.
 After lunch they went to the beach area behind their hotel for the daily Miss Tanline contest.
 Once the event was over that afternoon, Kilroy headed to the hotel for a quick nap before planning their trip to Mexico.
 They left South Padre Island that evening and stopped for dinner at a Sonic Drive-In in Port Isabel, Texas, where they met a group of female students from University of Kansas who were planning to party in Mexico as well.
-The women then followed Moore's car from Port Isabel to Brownsville and parked their cars close to the Gateway International Bridge before crossing the U.S.-Mexico border by foot.
+The women then followed Moore's car from Port Isabel to Brownsville and parked their cars close to the Gateway International Bridge before crossing the U.S.-Mexico border on foot.
 Kilroy's friends and the Kansas women spent most of their evening at Sergeant Pepper's night club in Matamoros before the groups went their separate ways.
 Kilroy and his friends then returned to South Padre Island early the next morning.
-On 13 March, Kilroy and his friends attended another Miss Tanline contest behind the Sheraton.
+On March 13, Kilroy and his friends attended another Miss Tanline contest behind the Sheraton.
 Early in the evening, Kilroy met with one of his former frat brothers at a condo party.
 At around 10:30 p.m.
 CT, Kilroy and his friends headed back to Matamoros.
-They parked on the border and crossed by foot again.
+They parked on the border and crossed on foot again.